-- More plugins for software development are available in Intelli and less plugins in NetBeans.
+- More plugins for software development are available in Intelli and fewer plugins in NetBeans.
 Plugins help to add application levels to the codes written in the platform.

 - As the name suggests, IntelliJ Idea completes the code by itself.
 Smart completion is a main feature of Intellij.
 Though smart completion is not available in NetBeans, the latest technologies are available only in NetBeans.

-- Code analysis is done faster and the compilation is also sooner in IntelliJ.
-In NetBeans, it will take some time and the code editing is done in a better way.
+- Code analysis is done faster, and the compilation is also sooner in IntelliJ.
+NetBeans will take some time, and the code editing is done in a better way.

-- We can create projects in both the applications but the project management is in an orderly fashion in NetBeans.
+- We can create projects in both applications, but the project management is in an orderly fashion in NetBeans.
 The efficient project management technologies help the application to manage the coding and the programming in the application.
 Project management efficiency is not great in IntelliJ.

 Comparison Table of IntelliJ vs NetBeans

 The table below summarizes the comparisons between IntelliJ vs NetBeans: